Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Experiments

-We fine-tune the large internet-scale model on the Common Voice Clips dataset by freezing the encoder model and training a multi-layer perception on top.
-We fine-tune multiple versions of the wav2vec 2.0 model with varying levels of random noise augmentation and without.
-Every model is trained for 1000 epochs, with an Adam optimizer \cite{kingma2014adam} with an initial learning rate of 1e-3 that decreases at a rate of 0.90 every 5 epochs using cross-entropy loss.
-For the wav2vec 2.0 models, we use a learning rate scheduler that decreases at 0.50 every 25 epochs.
-We select the model with the lowest loss on the validation set depending on the training regime.
-For our adversarial robustness evaluation, we run attacks on all models with a range of attack budget strengths $\epsilon = \{0.0001, 0.001, 0.01, 0.1, 0.2, 0.3\}$ and 50 steps.
-Our learning rate $\alpha = \epsilon / 5$.

-In summary, we examine how the equality of defenses is impacted by noise augmentation with a standard deviation of 0.1, 0.3, and 0.5 (NA1, NA3, NA5), adversarial training tricks (T), adversarial training with budgets of 0.01 or 0.1 (AT.01, AT.1), and large-scale pre-training (wav2vec2).
-Our resulting training runs leave us with 16 models: M5, M5-NA1, M5-NA3, M5-NA5, M5-T, M5-T-AT.01, M5-T-AT.01NA1, M5-T-AT.01-NA3, M5-T-AT.1, M5-T-AT.1-NA1, M5-T-AT.1-NA1, M5-T-AT.1-NA3, wav2vec2, wav2vec2-NA1, wav2vec2-NA3, and wav2vec2-NA5.
+In summary, we examine how the equality of defenses is impacted by noise augmentation with varying standard deviations, adversarial training tricks, and adversarial training with budgets.
+Our resulting training runs leave us with 40 models for Common Voice Clips and 40 models for AudioMNIST.
+Please see the appendix for all models listed.